Operation Mo: Order of battle

-Supporting this force was the 25th Air Fleet, (Yokohama Air Corps) led by Rear Admiral Sadayoshi Yamada, based in Rabaul, Lae, Salamaua, Buna and Deboyne Islands, composed of 60 Mitsubishi A6M "Zero" fighters, 48 Mitsubishi G3M "Nell" and 26 Aichi E13A "Jake" and Mitsubishi F1M "Pete" reconnaissance seaplanes.
-This unit bombed Port Moresby on 5–6 May, ahead of the Japanese Army-Navy landing on 7 May.
+Supporting the force was the 25th Air Fleet (Yokohama Air Corps), led by Rear Admiral Sadayoshi Yamada, based in Rabaul, Lae, Salamaua, Buna, and Deboyne Islands, composed of 60 Mitsubishi A6M "Zero" fighters, 48 Mitsubishi G3M "Nell" and 26 Aichi E13A "Jake" and Mitsubishi F1M "Pete" reconnaissance seaplanes.
+The unit bombed Port Moresby on 5–6 May, ahead of the Japanese Army-Navy landings on 7 May.

 Execution

-The Tulagi assault force began their landings on Tulagi on 3 May.
+The Tulagi assault force began its landings on Tulagi on 3 May.
 On 4 May 1942, troopships bearing the South Seas Detachment set sail southward from Rabaul for Port Moresby.
-This same day US aircraft from Yorktown attacked the Tulagi assault force, inflicting heavy damage, but were unsuccessful in preventing the occupation of Tulagi, Gavutu, and Tanambogo islands.
+This same day, US aircraft from USS Yorktown attacked the Tulagi assault force and inflicted heavy damage but failed to prevent the occupation of Tulagi, Gavutu, and Tanambogo Islands.

-Three days later, as a naval engagement appeared to be brewing in the Coral Sea, the Japanese Moresby transports immediately veered back to the north, in order to avoid combat.
+Three days later, as a naval engagement appeared to be brewing in the Coral Sea, the Japanese transports to Port Moresby immediately veered back to the north to avoid combat.
 The resulting Battle of the Coral Sea inflicted significant aircraft losses on the Fourth Fleet, Shōhō was sunk, and Shōkaku was damaged.
-Air groups from the two carriers, including the relatively undamaged Zuikaku, suffered such sizable losses, it was necessary they return to Japan to re-equip and train.
+Air groups from the two carriers, including the relatively undamaged Zuikaku, suffered such sizable losses that they had to return to Japan to re*equip and train.

 The Japanese abandoned their plans to land the South Seas Detachment directly at Port Moresby from the sea.
-The Japanese Army was making new preparations for combat when, on 11 July, High Command ordered the suspension of Operation FS the projected actions against New Caledonia, Fiji, and Samoa, after the remaining Japanese carrier strength was destroyed at the Battle of Midway.
+The Imperial Japanese Army was making new preparations for combat, but on 11 July, the Japanese High Command ordered the suspension of Operation FS the projected actions against New Caledonia, Fiji, and Samoa, after the remaining Japanese carrier strength had been destroyed at the Battle of Midway.

-These battles prevented the Japanese landings against Port Moresby.
-Instead the Japanese army commenced an ultimately unsuccessful campaign to take Port Moresby with an overland approach across the Owen Stanley Range via the Kokoda Track.
+Those battles prevented the Japanese landings against Port Moresby.
+Instead, the Imperial Japanese Army commenced an ultimately unsuccessful campaign to take Port Moresby with an overland approach across the Owen Stanley Range via the Kokoda Track.